dexie/dexie-website/docs/Tutorial/Angular.md

 Applications typically have one single Dexie instance declared as its own module.
 This is where you declare which tables you need and how each table shall be indexed.
 A Dexie instance is a singleton throughout the application - you do not need to create it on demand.
 Export the resulting `db` instance from your module so that you can use it from your services to write or query data.

-To make the best Typescript experience with Dexie.js, table properties (such as `db.todoLists` and `db.todoItems`) needs to be explicitely declared on a subclass of Dexie just to help out with the typings for your db instance, its tables and entity models.
+To make the best Typescript experience with Dexie.js, table properties (such as `db.todoLists` and `db.todoItems`) needs to be explicitly declared on a subclass of Dexie just to help out with the typings for your db instance, its tables and entity models.

 ```ts
 // db.ts